nautobot/pynautobot/docs/advanced/read.rst

 Filtering based on a Custom Field
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Nautobot provides **Custom Fields** as a way of extending a Model's fields.
+Nautobot provides `Custom Fields <https://nautobot.readthedocs.io/en/latest/additional-features/custom-fields/>`_ as a way of extending a :ref:`Model's <Terminology>` fields.
 These fields can be referenced in the API by appending `cf_` to the field's name.
-The below example has a custom field named **owner**, which is used to filter the devices.
+The below example has a custom field named **owner**, which is used to filter the devices by passing the ``cf_owner`` keyword argument.

 .. code-block:: python